The Tour Annapolis

 and this is the story behind Tour Annapolis.

 I was young when I first started "touring" Annapolis.
-My father, a Naval Academy graduate, submariner, and later Academy instructor, often took us to enjoy the downtown.
-As a competitive high school sailer, I got to know the beautiful waters of Annapolis—Spa Creek, Ego Alley, the Severn River, and the Chesapeake Bay.
-My native city fascinated me, and as I grew up, I began to lead informal tours for family and friends.
+My father, a Naval Academy graduate and later Academy instructor, would often take our family downtown.
+As a competitive high school sailer, I got to know the beautiful waters that surround Annapolis—Spa Creek, Ego Alley, the Severn River, and the Chesapeake Bay.
+Annapolis drew me in, and as I got older, I started to lead informal tours for visiting family and friends.

-As a college student in Southern California, I sought out colorful destinations like Santa Barbara, L.A., Ventura, San Francisco, Sonoma County, and Seattle.
-My West-Coast experiences made me more curious about Annapolis's East-Coast character, including her neoclassical and Beaux-Arts architecture, her naval and seafaring traditions, and the lives of her famous citizens.
+As a college student in California, I sought out colorful destinations like Santa Barbara, L.A., Ventura, San Francisco, Sonoma County, and Seattle.
+These places increased my curiosity about Annapolis's East-Coast story, including her neoclassical and Beaux-Arts architecture, her naval and maritime traditions, and the lives of her famous citizens.

 Annapolis is a city unique in beauty and charm—I look forward to sharing it with you.